 I DO NOT SUBSCRIBE TO THE PHILOSOPHY OF EXTRA CREDIT.
 In other words, please do not make the mistake of counting on extra credit work to bring you back should you fall behind in this class.
 As such, I strongly recommend you try very hard to get out of the blocks well as it will be difficult to make up ground in this class.
 Though this may seem harsh, I feel providing special accommodation to students who have performed poorly is unfair to those who stay on schedule and are doing well.
-However, I will give special consideration when there has been vast improvement in graded assignments or when a student does markedly better on the cumulative FINAL than on my earlier exams.
+However, I will give special consideration when there has been vast improvement when a student does markedly better on the cumulative FINAL than on my earlier exams.
+If a student scores a 94-97 percent on the final exam, I will replace the lowest scored exam with the final exam score.
+If a student scores a 98-100 percent on the final exam, I will replace the lowest 2 exam scores with the final exam score.